 The more I travel, the slower I go.
-On my RTW trip, I went from bouncing between cities sometimes with only a few days in each, to spending weeks and even full months in some places.
+On my round-the-world trip, I went from bouncing between cities sometimes with only a few days in each, to spending weeks and even full months in some places.
 There are tons of posts on the internet professing the benefits of slow travel.
 Pacing yourself doesn’t wear down your immune system, making slow travel better for your health.
 It keeps you from getting distracted and becoming more vulnerable to scams.
 Plus, by affording yourself time to fully experience your surroundings, slow travel is simply more enjoyable.
-But not everyone has a full year to explore freely at their own pace.
-Below are three practical ways to incorporate slow travel into a trip of any length – even a week-long vacation.
+Below are three practical ways to incorporate slow travel into a trip of any length.

 Stick to one destination

 The easiest solution to avoid traveling too fast is to spend more time in fewer destinations.
 Instead of hopping from city to city on a whirlwind tour, choose just one or two locations to base yourself for a week.
 If the idea of visiting only one or two places per trip sends your FOMO into overdrive consider this: when you leave a city after just one day, you’re missing out on a lot that place has to offer.
 When you slow down and focus on one place at a time, you can experience each one much more fully.